Question and answer details

 |Dr. Feryad Hussain|

-This question is really about careers advice so I will try and be as practical in my answer as possible bi idh nillah.
+This question is really about careers advice, so I will try and be as practical in my answer as possible.
 Ma sha’ Allah your quest is a very important one and truly one which is in great demand but is not actually available – as far as I know.

-What you are requesting is an Islamically centred (semi-therapy) training in parenting skills and whilst there are a number of Islamically -centred courses, the therapy or practical problem solving training is not combined - rather they are all individual components of degree courses, so they may lack some coherence for students and mean that the individuals themselves must do some hard work to combine all aspects of knowledge for a working model.
+What you are requesting is an Islamically centered (semi-therapy) training in parenting skills, and whilst there are a number of Islamically-centered courses, the therapy or practical problem solving training is not combined.
+Rather, they are all individual components of degree courses, so they may lack some coherence for students.
+This means that the individuals themselves must do some hard work to combine all aspects of knowledge for a working model.

-The courses you select must necessarily include the psychological and Islamic aspects of parenting so these may be combined or taught separately.
-For example, some universities teach developmental psychology from an Islamic point of view but students are also taught Islamic studies and fiqh related to everyday life and so include such issues as you are interested in.
-Hence your choice of subjects may mean that you need to combine both sets of modules to complete your qualification to do the work you intend bi idh nillah.
+The courses you select must necessarily include the psychological and Islamic aspects of parenting, so these may be combined or taught separately.
+For example, some universities teach developmental psychology from an Islamic point of view, but students are also taught Islamic studies and fiqh related to everyday life.
+So, include such issues as you are interested in.
+Hence, your choice of subjects may mean that you need to combine both sets of modules to complete your qualification to do the work you intend.

 There is a lot of exploration and some internet searches required!
 I would advise that you look carefully at each course available at the International Islamic universities as well as Islamic online universities and look at what modules are available under each course and what the content of each module is before you go ahead.
 I would also advise that you get in touch with course directors and discuss your specific needs.

-May Allah (swt) open all doors of good for you and all students around the world and grant you the highest success in dunya and akhira.
+May Allah (SWT) open all doors of good for you and all students around the world and grant you the highest success in this life and the next.